KeirMcGlinn-Shaw/usb.places-download/README.md

 # usb.places

-usb.places is a tour app developed for use by prospective students and their guests when visiting the university [Visit our website](https://usbplaces.myportfolio.com/download "https://usbplaces.myportfolio.com/download") to see more about this app
+usb.places is a tour app developed for use by prospective students and their guests when visiting the Newcastle University School of Computing Science</br>
+[Visit our website](https://usbplaces.myportfolio.com/download "https://usbplaces.myportfolio.com/download") to see more about this app

 ## Getting Started